There’s a common pattern I see at this time of year.

-But what I’m seeing is this: The copy is almost there, but not right to be put in front of clients.
+Copy that's almost there - but not quite right to be put in front of clients.

-Getting to a version of website or brochure copy isn’t where the challenge sits now.
+Getting to a version of website or brochure copy isn’t where the challenge sits now - AI has made it fast and easy.

-It’s going from ‘we’ve got something’ to ‘this reflects us properly’.
-And to do that, you need to decide:
+It’s going from ‘we’ve got something’ to ‘we’ve got something usable that reflects us properly’.

 Google Workspace research shows Australian workers are using time saved by AI for more ‘strategic, high-value work’.